Devon Hodges: TDCS Dong Thap F.C.

 In 2012, Hodges signed with TDCS Dong Thap F.C. for the 2012 V-league season.

 Rivoli United

 Hodges returned to Rivoli United in 2013 and led them to the Super League title and a return to the NPL.

-Mount Pleasant Football Academy
+Mount Pleasant F.A.

 In 2017, Hodges joined Mount Pleasant F.A. and led them to the RSPL.

 Molynes United

 Hodges joined newly promoted Molynes United in 2019, scoring its inaugural Jamaica National Premier League goal.

 International career

-He made his debut for Jamaica in a May 2009 friendly match against El Salvador and scored his first international goal in his second match against Panama.
+Hodges made his debut for Jamaica in a May 2009 friendly match against El Salvador and scored his first international goal in his second match against Panama.